Ricardo Ffrench-Davis

 Ricardo Ffrench-Davis (born 27 June 1936) is a Chilean economist.
 He is Professor of the Department of Economics and the Instituto de Estudios Internacionales at the University of Chile.
 Along with a few other Chilean students, Ffrench-Davis got the chance to study at the University of Chicago in the 1960s.
-He earned his Ph.D. in Economics from the University of Chicago in 1971, where his dissertation was supervised by Larry Sjaastad.
+He earned his Ph.D. in Economics from the University of Chicago in 1971.
 Although the students were later named Chicago Boys, Professor Ffrench-Davis was a critic of the neo-liberal policies implemented in Chile by the Pinochet dictatorship.